Living Standard — Last Updated 13 May 2026

 Return result.

-then return true.
+code unit less than itemB["name"], then return true.

 Return false.

-To canonicalize a sanitizer element with attributes a SanitizerElementWithAttributes element:
+To canonicalize a SanitizerElementWithAttributes element:

 If element is a dictionary, then: